hypi-universe/docs/content/lowcode/scalars.md

 slug: /lowcode/scalars
 ---

-A GraphQL object type has a name and cont ains fields.
+A GraphQL object type has a name and contains fields.
 But at some point, those fields have to resolve to some concrete data.
 That's where the scalar types come in: they represent the leaves of the query.

 In the following query, the `name` and `appearsIn` fields will resolve to scalar types:
 ```java